maxdata/basic-components/docs/content/docs/utilities.md

 Components are organized into subdirectories by type (e.g., `accordion`, `button`, `dialog`).
 This organization helps with maintenance but doesn't affect how you use the components in your templates.
-This allows you to use components with their original names, without needing to reference the subdirectories:
+This allows you to use components with their original names, without needing to reference the subdirectories.

 ```html
 <!-- Components can be used directly, no need for subdirectory prefixes -->